 There are some great restaurants in La Cala de Mijas, many offering fabulous sea views – perfect for a glass of wine and some tapas.
 Along the coast you can expect to find many seafood restaurants with lots of fresh fish and traditional Spanish dishes on the menu.
 If you’re looking for a livelier affair, head to Marbella or Puerto Banus, both famed for their nightlife and exclusive clubs.
 Or, visit to Fuengirola, where you'll be spoilt for choice with Italian, Indian and Chinese as well as local tapas bars and great seafood restaurants.

-With the Mijas Costa incorporating 8 miles of coastline, you’ll be spoilt for choice!
+With the Mijas Costa incorporating 13 kilometres of coastline, you’ll be spoilt for choice!
 Stretching from Calahonda Beach to Playa Del Castillo, you’ll find a fabulous choice of sandy and pebbly coves to explore.
 Many have sunbeds and parasols to hire as well as lifeguards during the summer months.
 There is also a superb range of watersports on offer from snorkelling and pedalos to scuba diving, jet skis and more.

 The traditional village of Mijas Pueblo is well worth a visit for the spectacular views alone, thanks for its elevated position.
-With a beautiful mountain backdrop, there are some fabulous boutiques, cafes and restaurants to discover along the narrow streets, as well as some great options for alfresco dining.
+With a beautiful mountain backdrop, there are some fabulous boutiques, cafes and restaurants to discover along the narrow cobbled streets, as well as some great options for alfresco dining.